aws-samples/eks-workshop-v2/website/docs/observability/logging/cluster-logging/enable-eks-logging.md

 ![Enable Logging](./assets/logging-cluster-enable-control-plane-logging.webp)

-Youn can also enable EKS control plane logs on a per-cluster basis through the EKS API.
+You can also enable EKS control plane logs on a per-cluster basis through the EKS API.
 This will often be configured using Terraform or CloudFormation, but in this lab we can use the AWS CLI to enable the functionality:

 ```bash hook=cluster-logging
 $ aws eks update-cluster-config \